vineetparikh/conflugraph/README.md

 ### Authentication

 This tool configures NTLM authentication, as this was required for testing with Cornell's Confluence system.
-However, it's fairly easy to port between authentication types.
+Since authentication types are integrated into request "sessions," porting between individual authentications is straightforward: I just don't know which ones would be valuable to include.
+At this point I'll most likely be adding basic authentication (BAuth) and NTLM authentication.